 Founder of craigslist and Craig Newmark Philanthropies

-In 1995, Craig started curating list of San Francisco arts and technology events he personally emailed to friends and colleagues.
-People were soon calling it "Craig's List" and when Craig turned it into a company he monetized minimally, opting for a business model that prioritized "doing well by doing good."
-Today more than 5 billion ads have been posted on the site, the vast majority for free.
-Craig has not been involved in management since 2000.
+In 1995, Newmark started curating a list of San Francisco arts and technology events, which he personally emailed to friends and colleagues.
+People were soon calling it "Craig's List," and when Newmark turned it into a company, he monetized it minimally, opting for a business model that prioritized "doing well by doing good."
+Today, more than 5 billion ads have been posted on the site, the vast majority for free.
+Newmark has not been involved in the day-to-day management of the company since 2000.

-Born in Morristown, New Jersey in 1952, Craig earned degrees in computer science from Case Western Reserve University.
-He lives in San Francisco and enjoys bird- and squirrel-watching, science fiction, TV, and Dad jokes.
+Born in Morristown, New Jersey, Newmark earned degrees in computer science from Case Western Reserve University.
+He lives in San Francisco and New York City and enjoys bird-watching, science fiction, and Dad jokes.
+Newmark travels the country speaking about the initiatives he supports, and he uses Twitter to further get the word out – and share photos of birds.